Integrations in Multiple Regions

 prism integrations:export SW50ZWdyYXRpb246YmE0NGU5NmQtYWMzOS00MDMxLTg4MmUtMWQyNzA5ZjY5MDg0 > my-file.yaml

-Component versions may not be consistent between regions.
-For example, you might publish an "Acme Inc" component 50 times during testing on the US Commercial stack, and only twice on your Europe tenant.
-In that case, "v50" in the US stack would correspond to "v2" in the Europe stack.
-A YAML file that specifies "Acme Inc v50" would mean nothing to the Europe stack.
+Component versions may not be consistent across regions.
+For example, you might publish an "Acme Inc" component 50 times during testing on the US Commercial stack, but only twice on your Europe tenant.
+In this case, "v50" in the US stack would correspond to "v2" in the Europe stack.
+A YAML file specifying "Acme Inc v50" would be meaningless to the Europe stack.

 To avoid version mismatches, export your YAML definition using the Save to file with latest component versions button in the UI, or by adding the --latest-components